SnowyMeteor/player-scoreboard/README.md

 - Add notes for each round
 - View overall statistics across all rounds
 - Responsive design with swipe gestures for mobile use
+- Persistent data storage using localStorage to maintain state across sessions
+- Interactive UI with real-time updates and dynamic content adjustment

 ## Components

 1. **GameInfo**: Manages game metadata like match name, round number, and final score.
+Allows users to select the current round and view win/loss status.
-2. **ScoreBoard**: Tracks detailed scores and statistics for each team.
+2. **ScoreBoard**: Tracks detailed scores and statistics for each team, including special categories like first serve rate and double faults.
-3. **StatisticsBoard**: Displays cumulative statistics across all rounds.
+3. **StatisticsBoard**: Displays cumulative statistics across all rounds, including success and failure rates for each player.
-4. **Notes**: Allows adding notes for each round.
+4. **Notes**: Allows adding and viewing notes for each round, with automatic height adjustment for content.
+5. **GameControlPanel**: Provides controls to navigate between game and statistics views, and reset the match data.

 ## Technologies Used